nayarmegha/chat-rewind/README.md

 <p  align="right">(<a  href="#readme-top">back to top</a>)</p>

+<!-- GETTING STARTED -->

 ##  Getting Started
 All pages are written in [Astro](https://astro.build/), a JavaScript web framework optimized for building fast, content-driven websites. and all data cards and scripts are written in [React](https://react.dev/), a library for web and native user interfaces.
 The AI Summarizer component was built using [WebLLM](https://webllm.mlc.ai/) for in browser inference and the Model in particular is [Qwen](https://huggingface.co/Qwen).

-<!-- GETTING STARTED -->

-##  Getting Started

 ###  Prerequisites

 Need to have npm installed

 ###  Installation